Abhisheksingh17cyber/PowerPoint-presentation/PYTHON_SETUP.md

 # Python PowerPoint Generator Setup Guide

+## 🎯 Complete Presentation Generation from Just a Topic!

+**What You Get:**
+- **8-12 comprehensive slides** with detailed information and explanations
+- **Professional images** automatically placed on every slide
+- **Charts and graphics** for data visualization where applicable
+- **Complete content flow** from introduction to conclusion
+- **Professional formatting** with consistent design throughout

+Simply enter any topic → Get a complete, ready-to-present PowerPoint file!

 ## 🐍 Python Version Requirements

 This script requires **Python 3.7 or higher**.
 Check your Python version: